 Did you know that you can do your banking and enjoy a history lesson, too?
-We encourage you to visit our main lobby and view the bank's truly unique collection of checks written by 38 of the 44 Presidents of the United States.
+We encourage you to visit our main lobby and view the bank's truly unique collection of checks written by 38 Presidents of the United States.
 These checks are authenticated, insured and bolted to the lobby walls.
-The collection has been acquired piecemeal over the last three decades from collectors and historians throughout the United States.
+The collection has been acquired piecemeal over the last four decades from collectors and historians throughout the United States.

-In 1948, while supporting Harry Truman's campaign, Ronald Reagan wrote a $50 check to Americans For Democratic Action, one of the nation's oldest liberal political organizations.
+In 1948, while supporting Harry Truman's campaign, Ronald Reagan donated $50.00 to Americans For Democratic Action, one of the nation's oldest liberal political organizations.
 It was not until 1962 when Reagan officially switched his allegiance to the Republican Party.

 Some of the checks serve as reminders of the good old days when you could live very comfortably on $85.00 a week.
 For example, Warren Harding's monthly utility bill at Potomac Electric was only $4.70 in 1919, and it only cost LBJ $3.00 to renew his driver's license with the Texas Department of Public Safety in 1965.

 We'll keep you posted on the procurement of additional checks as we continue our efforts to complete our collection.
-If you happen to come across a canceled check written by John Tyler or Zachary Taylor, give us a call.
 Going forward, the "paperless transactions" of wire transfers, Internet banking and electronic bill payment may require us to revisit our check collection strategy.
 Politics aside, could an expired debit card from Bill Clinton ever hold a candle to Abraham Lincoln's check?

 The next time you need to do your banking pay us a visit here inside the bank and see this unique historical collection.
-The George Washington check hangs directly behind our reception area and the collection moves clockwise in chronological order around the first floor.
+The collection moves clockwise in chronological order around the first floor.
 You are invited to view the checks anytime during our regular lobby hours, and children are always welcome.